 He and Edward traveled across the country to the area of present-day Port Orchard, Washington.
 Together they built a cabin large enough for the rest of their family and eagerly awaited their arrival.
 Sadly, Johnson Curtis died three days after his wife and other children arrived in the spring of 1888.
 Edward suddenly became the primary wage-earner for his family.
 He worked in a local lumberyard for a while but injured his back and was bed-ridden for most of a year.

-Although his only training in photography came from a brief apprenticeship in Minnesota, in 1891 he mortgaged their homestead and bought a partnership in a Seattle portrait studio, which he named Curtis and Rothi.
-He married Clara Phillips, who had cared for him while he was injured, and launched into what would become his life’s calling.
+Although his only training in photography came from a brief apprenticeship in Minnesota, in 1891 he mortgaged their homestead and bought a part ownership in a Seattle portrait studio owned by Rasmus Rothi.
+Soon thereafter, he married Clara Phillips, who had cared for him while he was injured.
+He then launched into what would become his life’s calling: working as a full-time photographer.
 He was just 23 years old.

 In 1899 Curtis was selected to be the official photographer of the Harriman Alaska Expedition, a two-month scientific exploration of some of the coastal areas of that territory.
 While on the trip he learned the basics of ethnological research from George Bird Grinnell, founder of the Audubon Society and author of several books and articles about the Cheyenne and other Native Peoples.